 25 years of

-Dharma in Motion is partnering with close contacts at...
+Dharma in Motion was ready to help.
+We partnered with close contacts at...

 International Gandhian Institute for Nonviolence and Peace (Madurai, India) International Gandhian Institute for Non-Violence and Peace-Canada

-International Gandhian Foundation for NonViolence and Peace Canada
+International Gandhian Foundation for NonViolence and Peace (Edmonton)

 Women's Wing of Ekta Parishad